hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And petty constables you'll often find,
 >
-> If you enquire, are rogues and fools combin'd;
+> If you enquire, are rogues and fools combined;
 >
 > Like "Dogberry" of old, they're just the same,
 >